 In Ohio, fair housing cases may be filed with the U.S. Department of Housing and Urban Development (HUD), the Ohio Civil Rights Commission (OCRC), or sometimes with local fair housing agencies.
-Based on our research, we have concluded that few if any cases were filed solely with other local agencies.

-Because of an agreement with HUD, fair housing cases filed directly with the OCRC are also logged into HUD's database, Title Eight Automated Paperless Office Tracking System (TEAPOTS), if the complaint alleges a basis of discrimination that is found under both federal and state law.
-Cases from Ohio that are filed with HUD are generally referred to the OCRC for investigation unless there is a potential conflict of interest in such an arrangement.97 This results in most OCRC cases also being found in HUD's database and vice versa.
+Because of an agreement with HUD, fair housing cases filed directly with the OCRC were also logged into HUD's database, Title Eight Automated Paperless Office Tracking System (TEAPOTS) and now the HUD Enforcement Management System (HEMS), if the complaint alleges a basis of discrimination that is found under both federal and state law.
+Cases from Ohio that are filed with HUD are generally referred to the OCRC for investigation unless there is a potential conflict of interest in such an arrangement.107 This results in most OCRC cases also being found in HUD's database and vice versa.

 In our 2006 and 2007 reports, we combined the HUD and OCRC complaint data in an attempt to arrive at the most accurate number of complaints filed in the region.
-However, beginning in 2007, reporting differences between the TEAPOTS database used by HUD and the OCRC's database prevented us from combining these sources.
-98 With our 2008 report, we began only reporting cases included in the HUD TEAPOTS database.
+However, beginning in 2007, reporting differences between the TEAPOTS database used by HUD and the OCRC's database prevented us from combining these sources.108 With our 2008 report, we began only reporting cases included in the HUD TEAPOTS database.
 Because most cases included in the OCRC fair housing cases should be included in the HUD database, we believe that this data represents most of the fair housing complaints filed in the region.

 For purposes of the chart, we followed HUD by considering each alleged basis of discrimination as a separate "complaint."
-Therefore, if someone filed a charge alleging discrimination based on race and gender, we counted that as two complaints and placed it in each column, even if it arose in only one charge form.
+Therefore, if someone filed a charge alleging discrimination based on race and sex, we counted that as two complaints and placed it in each column, even if it arose in only one charge form.
 HUD classifies some cases as having a basis of "retaliation."
 Although "retaliation" is not a basis of discrimination under federal, state, or local law, we included a separate category of retaliation in the charts since the HUD data separated this category from the other bases of discrimination.
 Military status is not included in complaint data, because the data only includes Federal protected classes.

-97 Starting in 2009, HUD began retaining jurisdiction of cases alleging violations of the accessibility provisions for new multi-family construction.
+107 Starting in 2009, HUD began retaining jurisdiction of cases alleging violations of the accessibility provisions for new multi-family construction.